 Tell us about your successes and challenges with growing winter cabbage in the comments below.
 We love hearing from you!

-To learn more about cold-tolerant crops, check out these articles next:
+To learn more about cabbage, check out these articles next: